Copernican heliocentrism: Copernican theory

-Copernicus' major work, De revolutionibus orbium coelestium - On the Revolutions of the Heavenly Spheres (first edition 1543 in Nuremberg, second edition 1566 in Basel), was a compendium of six books published during the year of his death, though he had arrived at his theory several decades earlier.
+Copernicus's major work, De revolutionibus orbium coelestium (On the Revolutions of the Heavenly Spheres; first edition 1543 in Nuremberg, second edition 1566 in Basel), was a compendium of six books published during the year of his death, though he had arrived at his theory several decades earlier.
 The work marks the beginning of the shift away from a geocentric (and anthropocentric) universe with the Earth at its center.
 Copernicus held that the Earth is another planet revolving around the fixed Sun once a year and turning on its axis once a day.
 But while Copernicus put the Sun at the center of the celestial spheres, he did not put it at the exact center of the universe, but near it.
-Copernicus' system used only uniform circular motions, correcting what was seen by many as the chief inelegance in Ptolemy's system.
+Copernicus's system used only uniform circular motions, correcting what was seen by many as the chief inelegance in Ptolemy's system.

 The Copernican model replaced Ptolemy's equant circles with more epicycles.
-1,500 years of Ptolemy's model help create a more accurate estimate of the planets motions for Copernicus.
-This is the main reason that Copernicus' system had even more epicycles than Ptolemy's.
+1,500 years of Ptolemy's model helped to create a more accurate estimate of the planets' motions for Copernicus.
+That is the main reason that Copernicus's system had even more epicycles than Ptolemy's.
 The more epicycles proved to have more accurate measurements of how the planets were truly positioned, "although not enough to get excited about".
 The Copernican system can be summarized in several propositions, as Copernicus himself did in his early Commentariolus that he handed only to friends, probably in the 1510s.
 The "little commentary" was never printed.
 Its existence was only known indirectly until a copy was discovered in Stockholm around 1880, and another in Vienna a few years later.

 The major features of Copernican theory are: